Tribal Government.

 Fort Bridger Treaty of 1868.

-The Shoshones and Bannocks entered into peace treaties in 1863 and 1868 known today as the Fort Bridger Treaty.
-The Fort Hall Reservation was reserved for the various tribes under the treaty agreement.
+The Shoshones and Bannocks entered into a peace treaty in 1868 known today as the Fort Bridger Treaty.
+The Fort Hall Reservation was reserved for the mixed bands of Shoshone and Bannock people and was set later set aside by Executive Order as the Bannock Reservation guaranteed in the Fort Bridger Treaty.

 Read the Treaty